daithal/saswara-rigveda/README.md

 ## Dear friends
 My name is Dayananda Aithal born and raised in Bangalore and currently working and living in USA.
 I have been practicing chanting Rigveda (shaakala shaaka) Samhita since the last few months.
 I am using the book titled "Saswara Rigveda Samhita", published by Ramakrishna Mutt, Bangalore.
 For Rigveda chanters, veda mantras with accurate markings of swaras (swarita, deergha swarita, udatta and anudatta) are extremely important.
 I have observed that the only way to have accurate mantras handy is by purchasing books.
 Hence, I have created this free website containing webpages of entire Saswara rigveda mantras in the Kannada language for anyone interested.

 To benefit the chanters, you can choose either Mandala or Ashtaka methods for your practice and get blessings from Veda purusha.
-To further benefit chanters, I have created separate pages, ones with minimum details and others having more information at each mantra levels.
+To further benefit chanters, I have created separate pages, ones with minimum details and others having details at each mantra levels.

+### Works in progress tasks
-I am still working on proofreading and correcting the Rishi, Devata and Chadas names which should be chanted before each suktas.
+1. Proofreading and correcting the chanting of mantra numbers, Rishi, Devata and Chadas names before each suktas
+2. I'm a student too and learning to chant one sukta at a time and during this process, sometimes breaking a lengthy words with correct sandhis, increases the speed for learner with reduced effort.
+I am referring to different Rigveds documents available and incorporating the changes accordingly
 Feel free to reach out to me for any corrections/feedback via email which is mentioned below.

 # ಸಸ್ವರ ಋಗ್ವೇದ ಸಂಹಿತ
 ## ನಮಸ್ಕಾರ ಸ್ನೇಹಿತರೆ